riddleling/macocr/README.md

 macocr -s -a admin:password123 -p 80
 ```

-After starting the HTTP server, you can upload an image from the homepage HTML or use `curl` to send an image via the **API**
+After starting the HTTP server, you can upload an image from the homepage HTML or use `curl` to send an image via the `upload` API:

 ```
 curl -u admin:password123 \